 Bambu Batu transplants to San Luis Obispo

-In November 2007, Bambu Batu took a step up and relocated the store to downtown San Luis Obispo, right next door to Big Sky Cafe.
-It seems we weren’t able to take a lot of pictures in that space, but we did create some priceless memories.
+In November 2007, Bambu Batu took a step up and relocated the store to downtown San Luis Obispo, right next door to Big Sky Cafe, and two doors down from the HempShak, which was still in its prime.
+It seems we never got around to taking a lot of pictures in that space, but we did create some priceless memories.
 And with a shifting economy and a new demographic, the store also adapted its inventory.
-It was here that we changed from a furniture store to a clothing store.
+It was here that we evolved from a furniture store into a bamboo clothing store.

 But ultimately, the space was not quite right for the House of Bamboo.
 We loved being next to Big Sky, but the space was cramped and the small window afforded little natural sunlight.
 Then one day, right around the 4th of July, I discovered a vacancy just a block away.
 And it was perfect.